Birmingham-City-Uni/milestone-repository-nadianadeem/README.md

 <h2> Weekly Development Log </h2>
 <h4> 07/10/2022 </h4>
 This week I have completed the ray bundle and box cast from lab 3.
 I have moved the state and agent code from labs into my main script folder after making the agent modular and creating additional states.
 Created 2 branches and pull request to implement the target board and mini bomb separately.
 Completed the stack based lab and then made the agent and state manager be ab able to handle stack based and non-stack based states.
+Created a "Re-enter" method for states, so when returning to a state when stack based, there is an option to and finish what it was doing and then go into its "execute" method.
+In addition to this, I have allowed an agent to specify a time for when it is going back into a state so it can be in that state for a minimum amount of time before being subject to usual checks and going into other states, this is to combat the flipping inbetween states when re-entering them.

 <h4> 29/09/2022 </h4>
 This week I have excluded the tutorial files from linter as they do not contribute to the final project.
 I have also made some design documents for 2 enemies that will be in the game, these enemies will have finite state machines.
 I completed the sphere cast and line cast from lab 3.